Software Update Sub-Application Architecture

 - Progress bar appears during download/installation process

-- Windows: Downloads .exe installer to temp directory, creates batch file for post-exit installation
+- Windows: Downloads .exe installer with SHA256 verification, validates PE header, creates batch file

 - ✅ Progress callback provides real-time feedback during download

-- ❌ TODO: No integrity validation of downloaded files
+- ✅ SHA256 integrity validation of downloaded files (when checksums available)

 - Linux/macOS: Application continues after pip installation completes